 pain patterns and the muscles behind "frozen shoulder".

-Pain is the most common
+are the most common

-expression of myofascial dysfunction yet chronic headache sufferers
+expressions of myofascial dysfunction yet chronic headache sufferers

 “vascular” headache or “neurological disease” seem more respectable,

 more likely to be taken seriously.
 But “vascular” doesn't stop at

 the head; “neurological” isn't restricted to the brain or spine.